Grant Stott: 2010s

 In April 2017, Stott joined BBC Radio Scotland and the following year became the regular host of the Wednesday and Thursday editions of “The Afternoon Show” and presented the show for four years.
 He interviewed people including Billy Connolly, Dave Stewart, Jim Broadbent, Lewis Capaldi, Kenneth Branagh, Brian May, Ruby Wax, Irvine Welsh, Glenda Jackson, Elaine Paige, Luke Evans, he presented some special programmes including a two hour tribute to Sir Sean Connery after his death in 2020 and an in-depth interview with Stanley Baxter in December 2020, His other radio credits throughout his previous stint with BBC Radio Scotland include Check this, The Fred MacAuley Show, On/Off The Ball, TGIF, Soundcheck, Daddy Or Chips, Pass the Monkey, Stop the Press and Breaking the News in the 1990s, 2000s and 2010s.

-Having focused on his radio career and regular pantomime appearances during the 2010's, Stott returned to a regular television role in 2021, playing Sam Spiller in the BBC Scotland soap opera River City.
+Having focused on his radio career and regular pantomime appearances during the 2010s, Stott returned to a regular television role in 2021, playing Sam Spiller in the BBC Scotland soap opera River City.

 In August 2022 Stott stepped down from the Afternoon Show to continue in his role as Sam Spiller in "River City" but “Grant Stott's Vinyl Collective” remains in its regular Friday night slot on BBC Radio Scotland at 6pm, Stott presented a one-off special on BBC Scotland - River City: 20 Year Celebration in September 2022.